microwavin-manoa/microwavin-manoa.github.io/index.md

 ### Landing Page

 The landing page is the first page presented when users visit the URL.
+It gives users an overview of what can be done on the site, along with a section saying to create an account.
 ![landing](images/landing.png)

 ### Signup and Signin Page